 Open enrollment is a time each year when individuals can make changes to their health insurance coverage or enroll in a new plan.
 Coverage begins at a specified date after open enrollment and usually runs a full year.
 Whether you're covered through an

 employer, the Health Insurance Marketplace, Medicare, or another

 type of plan, you can use the open enrollment period to evaluate your needs and ensure your plan provides the best coverage possible.

 *Those enrolled in Medicare Advantage by Dec.
-31 can make changes to their plan during this period.
+31 can make changes to

 During open enrollment, you should reevaluate your choices even if you are satisfied with your current plan.
 There are several factors to consider: